-Department nominees and Dean’s Medalists are recognized during the College's annual Arts in Motion banquet sponsored by the College of Arts and Humanities Advisory Board.
-The Arts in Motion banquet celebrates student excellence by spotlighting Dean’s Medalists, department nominees, student publication and student performances and exhibits.
+Department nominees and Dean’s Medalists are recognized during the College's annual Arts in Motion event, which was virtual for 2020, sponsored by the College of Arts and Humanities Advisory Board.
+Arts in Motion celebrates student excellence by spotlighting Dean’s Medalists, department nominees, student publication and student performances and exhibits.

 The College’s Undergraduate Dean’s Medalist becomes a contender for the 2020 President’s Medal that is awarded at Commencement.
 The President's Medal is the highest honor the University bestows on a graduate.